-L Morgan Lee is an award-winning actress, director, and writer whose work continues to break barriers and inspire audiences around the world.
-She made history as the first openly Trans actor ever nominated for a Tony Award®, recognized for her luminous performance in A STRANGE LOOP on Broadway — the groundbreaking musical that went on to win the Tony Award® for Best Musical.
-Her performance also earned her a Drama League nomination, following an acclaimed Off-Broadway run that brought her an Obie Award, a Lucille Lortel nomination, and where she also became the first Trans actor to originate a role in a Pulitzer Prize–winning work of theater.
+L Morgan Lee is an award-winning actress, director, and writer whose work continues to break barriers and inspire audiences.
+She made history as the first openly transgender actor ever nominated for a Tony Award®, recognized for her luminous performance in A STRANGE LOOP on Broadway — the groundbreaking, Pulitzer Prize-winning musical that went on to win the Tony Award® for Best Musical and whose Broadway cast recording received a Grammy Award® nomination.
+Her performance also earned her a Drama League nomination, following an acclaimed Off-Broadway run that brought her an Obie Award and a Lucille Lortel nomination.
+With a career spanning over two decades, L Morgan has appeared on

-With a career spanning over two decades, L Morgan has appeared on stages across Broadway, London, Amsterdam, Berlin, Belgium, and beyond.
+stages across Broadway, London, Amsterdam, Berlin, Belgium, and beyond.
 Her voice can be heard on the Grammy-nominated Broadway cast recording of A STRANGE LOOP, as well as on The Rainbow Lullaby Album (Broadway Records), Ethan Carlson's Her Sound, Vol. 3, Joe Iconis’ album (Ghostlight Records), and more.
 She also lends her voice to AKS Immersive’s DRAMA: AN AURAL EXPERIENCE as Zelda and the SUGAR MAPLE AUDIO SERIES (Osiris Media), where she brings life to “Sugar Fly Soul” as Ornate Williams alongside a cast that includes Fred Savage, Michele Hurst, and Jacob Ming-Trent.

 Photo: Dia Dipasupil